pawel-gorgon/weather-app/README.md

 ## About Weather App

 This is a simple responsive weather app available on desktop, tablet and mobile devices.
-It was built on top of React (17.0.2), Hooks and Redux Toolkit.
+It was built on top of React (17.0.2), Hooks, Redux Toolkit and Jest for unit test.
 It leverages the MetaWeather API which is available here: https://www.metaweather.com/api

 ## How to install, run, test and deploy